MartinodF/connect-less/README.md

 # connect-less

-A simple `.less` middleware for Node's [Connect](https://github.com/senchalabs/connect), able to compile your Less files on the fly as needed.
+A simple [less](http://lesscss.org) middleware for Node's [Connect](https://github.com/senchalabs/connect), able to compile your `.less` files on the fly as needed.

-## Ok, wait...
+## What?!

-You just plug connect-less to your Connect/Express application, and let it manage your .less -> .css conversions.
+You just have to plug connect-less to your Connect/Express application to let it manage your `.less` -> `.css` conversions automatically.

 ## How do I do it?